-The Department is comprised of two clinical sections: Adult Psychiatry and Child and Adolescent Psychiatry.
+The Department is comprised of two clinical sections: Adult Psychiatry and Child and Adolescent Psychiatry, located on the third and fourth floor of the main academic building of UCM.
 Each section provides a combination of inpatient, outpatient, and specialty programs within the medical center.
 The Department also houses a research section that comprises faculty across the department as well as collaborates actively with programs throughout the Biological Sciences Division and greater University community.
 Our Department serves an incredibly diverse patient population across many individual difference variables (e.g., race, ethnicity, language, national origin, religion, sexual orientation, SES, etc.) in our general outpatient clinics, on our inpatient services, and in our specialty clinical programs.
 Our interns are afforded a unique training experience with patients of varying intersecting socially privileged and marginalized identities, one of the biggest strengths of our program.